DKIM

 3. Replace the empty DNS record with the new value from your email delivery service.

-4. Wait for your email delivery service to verify the new record before sending campaigns.
+4. Wait until your email delivery service verifies the new record before you send campaigns.

 ### Short DKIM Key

 The DKIM public key appears short.
-Older 1024-bit keys can still work, but many email delivery services now recommend stronger keys when available.
+Older 1024-bit keys can still work, but many email delivery services now recommend stronger keys when they are available.

-1. Check your email delivery service's DKIM settings for a key length or key rotation option.
+1. Check your email delivery service's DKIM settings for a key length option or key rotation option.

-2. Use the stronger key option if your email delivery service offers it.
+2. Use the stronger key option if your email delivery service offers one.

-3. Publish the new record while keeping the old record active until your email delivery service confirms the new key is verified.
+3. Publish the new record, and keep the old record active until your email delivery service confirms that the new key is verified.

-4. Send a test email after the rotation and confirm DKIM pass.
+4. After the rotation, send a test email and confirm that DKIM passes.

 ### DKIM Test Mode